qri-io/rfcs/text/0017-define_dataset_creation.md

 Instead of a staging area, Qri uses the concept of a _dry run_ to see what would happen without actually committing anything.

-#### Qri registries are like git remotes
-With Qri it's possible to just run `qri save` and follow that with `qri connect`, and now others will be able to see and consume your dataset.

-Qri Publish is a far less necessary step on

 -- --

 ## Save creates a dataset snapshot